 Memory, Neurosciences

 It’s common for people as they get older to experience some difficulty with memory — such things as forgetting a birthday or misplacing car keys.
 But what if it is persistent?
-How can aging adults tell what causes memory loss and forgetfulness?
-For adults, particularly in their 60s and 70s, forgetfulness often is seen as a…
+What causes memory loss and forgetfulness?
+Memory issues in older adults, particularly in their 60s and 70s, are often seen as a normal component…

 Read Full Story